 Top 20 Internet Sites for P.I.
 Attorneys

-(Since this article was written over 18 years ago..We were early adopters…some of these resources may no longer be available)
+(Since this article was written over 18 years ago, we were early adopters and some of these resources may no longer be available)

 Today's competitive and constantly changing legal environment places an ever-increasing demand on personal injury attorneys to stay abreast of the latest developments.
 These developments can have a lasting impact on the value of your clients' cases.
-Below are 20 of the best locations to which I turn on an almost daily basis in my practice and some examples of how I've used them successfully.
+Below are 20 of the best locations to which I turn on an almost daily basis in my practice and some examples of how I've used them successfully.1.
+Newspage (no longer active)

 Newspage, a commercial site, is published on the WWW by Individual, Inc. Newspage gathers daily news from some 500 sources and assembles it in 18 different categories.
 The category that I monitor on a frequent basis is Insurance, which is broken down into topics such as property and casualty, insurance industry overview, and health insurance and managed care.
 These topics contain up-to-the-minute breaking stories from insurance periodicals such as Insurance Regulator, A.M.
 Best News and National Casualty and Property Underwriter.

 By viewing my custom stories every day in the Insurance category, I can determine which insurer is struggling and which is doing well, and I can use the built-in search engine to find all stories on a specific carrier that were published in the past year.
 I find that by monitoring what the insurers are doing on a daily basis, I can develop an edge over many of my competitors.
 Newspage charges $3.95 monthly for basic service.
-The full text of a specific article may have a $1 to $3 surcharge.
+The full text of a specific article may have a $1 to $3 surcharge.2.
+National Organization for Rare Disorders Database (NORD)

 This database is a comprehensive repository of information on rare diseases and disorders.
 These diseases are cross-referenced to abstracts that explain in layman's terms each disease, its symptoms, its causes, affected population, standard treatments and a list of resources for further information and support.